It is logical and sensible to ask this question. How long does coronavirus (covid-19) live / survive on surfaces?

-Of course we should.
-Especially if this virus becomes a big problem where you and I live.
-Any rational and critical-thinking human should be able to comprehend this.
-Though unfortunately many are not (rational or sensible thinkers)…
+Of course we should!
+Especially if this virus becomes a big problem where you live.

 The exceptionally long period of time (for this virus) of contagion while not showing symptoms is especially concerning.
 4 – 5 days, a week, and up to 2 weeks have been reported.

-These factors make it very concerning while wondering about various object surfaces.
+These factors (people who may be contagious for weeks) make it very concerning while wondering about various object surfaces.
 You just won’t know.
 It cannot be seen.
 Can’t smell it or detect it.

 How could coronavirus get on my mail?